thousandbrainsproject/tbp.python_package/README.md

 # Python package template

 This is a Python package template.
-For use-cases that require packaging and distribution, this template is suitable.
+For application use-cases like web servers, scripts, and command-line interfaces that require packaging and distribution, this template is suitable.

-For a Python application template, see https://github.com/thousandbrainsproject/tbp.python_application For a Python library template, see https://github.com/thousandbrainsproject/tbp.python_library
+For a Python library template, see https://github.com/thousandbrainsproject/tbp.python_library.

 To create a repository from this template, find and click the "Use this template" button: